 Hispanolian Amazon conservation in the Dominican Republic In partnership with Grupo Jaragua and Birdlife, the PWLF is supporting a project to determine the current distribution of the Hispanolian Amazon in the Dominican Republic.
 Its aim is also to assess the level of quality of its habitat, examine breeding and reproduction, develop conservation projects for the Hispanolian Amazon on the island and help to arouse the awareness of local populations.

 Hvacinth Macaw counts in Brazil The Hyacinth Macaw can be found mainly on the Pantanal Plain in Brazil.
 Wild populations consist of fewer than 5,000 adult birds.
 Outside of the Pantanal, this bird is almost totally unknown and is not protected or studied.
 The PWLF has joined Manchester Metropolitan University and Birdlife International in a project, the aim of which is to determine the situation of this species in other zones in order to identify conservation issues and ensure the long-term viability of this species beyond the protected Pantanal area (1.3% of the Brazilian Pantanal).
+Park in Brazil Protection of Vinaceousthe Araucarias National There are only 2.650 Vinaceousreintroduce Vinaceous-breasted Nature (IUCN).

 EX SITU action Field operations in France The PWLF is also taking concrete action in France, in its stance as a player in protection, public awareness and education.
 Creation of a unique protective breeding centre in France Since December 2019, the PWLF has had a modern, 850 sg.m. structure with a total of 42 aviaries: 21 outside and 21 inside, able to accommodate breeding pairs of endangered species.
 This structure also has a kitchen to prepare meals, a quarantine zone and veterinary zone.
 It will be carefully supervised by experienced keepers.
 This approach comes within the framework of international reproduction and protection programmes, the European Endangered Species breeding programme (EEP) coordinated by the European Association of Zoos and Aquaria (EAZA), in particular.